data Foo = Foo Int Double Bool

 :: Bar Int

-Bar {a = 3, b = 2, c = 'a'}
+Bar {a = 3, b = 2, c = 'a'}… it’s a tad boring.

 ('H', 'a', 's', 'k', 'e', 'l', 'l')